sosegon/watch-finder/webapp/README.md

 The Redis server is started with the command `redis-server`.
 Validating Redis can be done with `redis-cli ping`, if the result is `PONG`, then everything is ok.
 The command `redis-cli flushall` is quite useful to remove previous elements from the memory.

+In the file `redis.conf`, look for the line `daemonize no` and change it to `daemonize yes` to have redis running as a daemon.

 ### Python libraries

 The project was developed with python3.
 It is important to create a virtual environment to work in.
 Then, the necessary libraries can be installed with the following commands

     pip install numpy
-    pip install opencv-contrib-python==3.4.2.16 #This is the version that has SIFT function enabled pip install flask gevent
+    pip install opencv-contrib-python==3.4.2.16 # This is the version that has SIFT function enabled pip install flask gevent
     pip install redis